Codigo-io/docs/docs/guides/solana/start-from-github.md

 ---
-slug: /guides/solana/start-from-public-github
+slug: /guides/solana/start-from-github
 ---

-# Start from public GitHub Repository
+# Start from GitHub Repository

-This guide shows you how to import an existing public GitHub repository into **Código Hub**.
+This guide shows you how to import an existing GitHub repository into **Código Hub**.
 Just drop in a GitHub link and Código will set everything up for you in seconds so you can keep building with our devAI assistant.

 ---